Netcracker/KubeMarine/documentation/LoadBalancing.md

 * The load balancer should be an L4 pass-through TCP load balancer, without TLS termination.
 * The load balancer should be Highly Available.
 * The load balancer should have HTTPS (port 443) and Kubernetes API (port 6443) frontends.
-* The HTTPS frontend should point to backend port 443 of worker nodes where Nginx Ingress Controller is installed.
+* The HTTPS frontend should point to backend port 443 of worker nodes where Envoy Gateway (or Nginx Ingress Controller) is installed.
 * The Kubernetes API frontend should point to backend port 6443 of all control-plane nodes.
 * The load balancer backend configuration should be updated accordingly when new nodes are added or removed from a cluster.